Tooltip container

 Background

-Kartouzy or Valdická kartouza is a monastery in Valdice which was converted into a prison.
-Babinský and gipsy Janeček are amongst the most notorious criminals that served time there.
+Kartouzy or Věznice Valdice (Valdice prison) is a prison and former monastery in Valdice by Jičín.
+In 1627 it was established Carthusian monastery by the famous military leader Valdštejn (Wallenstein) but converted into a male prison in the mid 19th century.
+The murderers Babinský and gipsy Janeček are amongst the most notorious criminals that served time there[a].

-Kartouzy is still in use (2016) as a high security prison and some of the inmates are amongst the most dangerous in the country, several of them serving life sentences.
+Kartouzy was still in use in 2016 as a high security prison and some of the inmates are amongst the most dangerous in the country, several of them serving life sentences.
+The population of inmates is around 1,000.

 Quote(s) from the novel